jeswin/nsoap/README.md

 # On the server, use GET, POST, PUT whatever.

 Arguments passed via the query string need to be URI encoded as seen in examples above.
 Arguments passed via HTTP method body are parsed with JSON.parse; so they need to be valid.
-For examples, check the documentation of NSOAP-Express or NSOAP-Koa.
+For examples, see the documentation for NSOAP-Express or NSOAP-Koa.

 ```bash
 # Using POST with url encoding.